bitgreen/bitgreen-node/README.md

 This is the BitGreen Node based on Substrate Framework 3.x

 ## New Features
 - Smart Contract Support in native [!Ink language](https://substrate.dev/docs/en/knowledgebase/smart-contracts/ink-development) a Rust based embedded domain specific language.
+- ERC20 - Fungible Tokens.
+- NFT - Non Fungible Tokens.
+- DAO - Decentralized Autonomous Organization.

+## Hardware Requirements
+- Ram: The Rust compiler uses a lot of ram to build the node, please use machine with at the least 8 GB RAM.
+- Disk: Disk space grows day by day, 100 GB disk is a good choice for now.

 ## Installation